Visiting During the Raining Season in Thailand: What To Do and Where To Go?

 What To Do During The Raining Season in Thailand?

 The capital is one of the best places to be during the rainy season.
 Many of the most epic sights find themselves indoors, and the public transit system connects to almost all of them.
 Art lovers should head to the Bangkok Art and Cultural Centre.
-Visitors could spend an entire rainy afternoon meandering through the galleries, checking out the cool cafes, and shopping at the eco-friendly stores.
+Local things to do in Bangkok include spending an entire rainy afternoon meandering through the galleries, checking out the cool cafes, and shopping at the eco-friendly stores.
 Entrance is free, as well.

 Those looking to blow some baht on new attire might instead beeline for the epic shopping hot spots in the city.
 Those on the lookout for luxury brands should head to Siam Paragon.
 For a more hectic shopping scene equipped with cheaper items, head to MBK Center.
 This mall comes in at a whopping eight stories tall and is chock full of souvenirs and more.